The History of English Dubbing in Rome

 But while ELDA was highly productive and getting a lot of work done quickly and effectively, the organization was operating under the radar, with incomes going unreported and no taxes being paid.
 According to Roger Browne, who took over as president of ELDA in 1969, this led to some tricky situations, like when he was robbed coming from the bank with payroll, or when they were ripped off by their accountant and were unable to take him to court due to ELDA not being legal.

 Eventually, it was decided that it was necessary to make the organization legal and start paying taxes and have money contributed towards the dubbers’ retirement.
-And so in 1975, ELDA was finally replaced by a new English dubbing organization that carried the name Associated Recording Artists (ARA).
+And so sometime in the mid to late 1970s, ELDA was finally replaced by a new English dubbing organization that carried the name Associated Recording Artists (ARA).

 “We wanted to eliminate all traces of ELDA to avoid a paper trail of unreported income,” Roger Browne said of the name change.
 “We changed offices, and ELDA mail was not forwarded but picked up by our two person staff who remained.”